pgxcentre/genipe/docs/input_files.rst

 Input Files
 ============

-Multiple input files are required for :py:mod:`genipe` in order to perform the genome-wide imputation.
-Those includes the original genotypes of the study cohort, and the reference files (for imputation).
-For a description of the required files, see the :ref:`genipe-tut-input-files` section of the tutorial.
+Multiple input files are required for :py:mod:`genipe` including the initial genotypes and the reference files (for imputation).
+For a thorough description of these files, see the :ref:`genipe-tut-input-files` section of the tutorial.

 Here is a typical project directory structure.
 Again, refer to the :ref:`genipe-tut-input-files` section of the tutorial for more information.